gotson/komga-website/website/docs/community/podman.md

 - Run `systemctl --user daemon-reload` to generate the systemd services from the quadlet files.
 - Run `systemctl --user start komga-pod.service` to start the pod.
+- Make sure to create the folders under the Volumes section of the quadlet files before starting the pod.

 ## Parameters